Greystone Heights, Saskatoon: History

 According to a 1913 map of registered subdivisions, Greystone Heights was originally split in two sections called Queens Park and Queens Park Addition, the latter of which overlapped into the present-day College Park neighbourhood.
 The land for the neighbourhood was annexed by the city between 1955 and 1959.
 The majority of home construction took place between 1961 and 1970, and was generally completed by 1980.
 The street names are mainly those of Canadian universities and professors.

 Government and politics

 Greystone Heights exists within the federal electoral district of Saskatoon—University.
 It is currently represented by Corey Tochor of the Conservative Party of Canada, who was first elected in 2019.

 Provincially, Greystone Heights lies within the constituency of Saskatoon University.
-It is currently represented by former city Councillor Eric Olauson of the Saskatchewan Party, first elected in 2016.
+It is currently represented by Jennifer Bowes the Saskatchewan New Democratic Party first elected in 2020.

 In Saskatoon's non-partisan municipal politics, Greystone Heights lies within ward 8.
 It is currently represented by Councillor Sarina Gersher, who was first elected in 2016.